This article was last updated on Nov. 5, 2021.

 Which vaccines are available to children?

-Currently, children ages 12 and up are only able to receive the Pfizer vaccine External Site.
-This is the same vaccine adults receive – two doses, three weeks apart.
-Pfizer and two other COVID-19 vaccine manufacturers — Moderna and Johnson & Johnson — have additional trials underway to offer the vaccinations to this age group, as well as smaller doses for children as young as 6 months old.
+Currently, children ages 5 and up are able to receive an age-appropriate dose of the Pfizer vaccine External Site.
+It is given in two doses, three weeks apart.
+Two other COVID-19 vaccine manufacturers — Moderna and Johnson & Johnson — have additional trials underway to offer the vaccinations to this age group, as well as smaller doses for children as young as 6 months old.

 Is the COVID vaccine safe for children?